 The way is now open for us to know God

-We have the real privilege of knowing and following God, but will we?
+We have the real privilege of knowing and following God in life knowing he is with us, but will we?

 Jesus was furious that poor people were being ripped off.

 Do we share Jesus’ strength of feeling about this?
 If we do, how does that affect the way we live and spend our money?
-Is it important to us when we buy something that we know that people weren’t exploited to provide what we are buying?
-The Fairtrade label makes this easy for us, buying fairly traded goods is more costly but lets face it, a few pence more for us is better than people being exploited!
+Is it important to us that people weren’t exploited to provide what we are buying?
+The Fairtrade label makes this easy for us, buying fairly traded goods is more costly but let’s face it, a few pence more for us is better than people being exploited!

 Will we have the courage to take action over things that are not fair?